-Pressure mounts on Theresa May as Brexit summit looms
+Brexit deal still not done after Dominic Raab rush to EU, government sources tell ITV News - as PM mutiny threat grows

 -

+But the newspaper also indicated that Scottish Secretary David Mundell and Scottish Tory leader Ruth Davidson could quit because special arrangements for Northern Ireland could fuel the case for Scottish independence.

+Tory MP Nadine Dorries suggested that Mr Davis should be installed as interim leader, claiming that was the only way to secure the kind of free-trade deal Brexit demanded by Eurosceptics.

-Theresa May faces a Tory mutiny and increased pressure from her DUP allies over Brexit as a key summit with EU leaders looms.
+Ex-minister Mr Davis earlier branded the prime minister's plan "completely unacceptable," as Mrs May is forced to face increasing pressures within her party and from her DUP allies over Brexit as a key summit with EU leaders looms.

 As negotiations continue in Brussels ahead of a summit starting on Wednesday, the Prime Minister faces a political battle over a plan which could keep the UK in a customs union to avoid a hard border with Ireland.